cashapp/redwood/samples/emoji-search/README.md

  * **presenter-treehouse** is a Kotlin/Multiplatform library which exposes the presenter to a host application.
  * **android** is an Android application that downloads the presenter JavaScript and displays it.
  * **ios** is an iOS application that downloads the presenter JavaScript and displays it.
+ * **browser** is a web application that downloads the presenter JavaScript and displays it.

 Prerequisites
 -------------

-In order to build and run these applications you'll need to:
+In order to build and run these applications you'll need to have the following installed:
-- Have Android Studio installed
+- Android Studio
+- gradle
+- git-lfs

 Serving the JS